pivotal/docs-tap/scst-scan/app-scanning-alpha.hbs.md

       caCertData                              string   The custom certificates to be trusted by the scan's connections
     ```

-2. Create a file named `app-scanning-values-file.yaml` and add the setting you want for the installation
+1. Create a file named `app-scanning-values-file.yaml` and add the settings you want for the installation

-3. Install the package:
+1. Install the package by running:

     ```console
     tanzu package install app-scanning-alpha --package-name app-scanning.apps.tanzu.vmware.com \